 Make a Qualified Charitable Distribution from your IRA

-A Qualified Charitable Distribution (QCD) provides a way to help a favorite charity and reduce taxable income.
+A Qualified Charitable Distribution (QCD) provides a way to support this project and reduce taxable income.
 Those over 70½ must take a Required Minimum Distribution (RMD) from retirement funds (i.e., an IRA, 401k, or 403b).
 These distributions are considered regular income and are taxed at the taxpayer’s regular rate.
 Donating all or part of the RMD to a charity satisfies the RMD on the amount donated while reducing taxable income, saving donors both federal and state tax.
+For those over 70½ years of age, the Qualified Charitable Deduction from an IRA provides a way to lower the amount of taxable income beyond the standard deduction.
+You can use your RMD/QCD to receive NAP tax credits available for this project.

 Key features of Qualified Charitable Distributions: